chef-boneyard/chef-web-docs-2016/includes_resources_provisioning/includes_resources_provisioning_aws_cache_cluster_attributes.rst

        .. include:: ../../includes_resources_provisioning/includes_resources_provisioning_aws_attributes_aws_tag_example.rst
    * - ``az_mode``
      - Use to specify if nodes in this group are created in a single availability zone or across multiple availability zones.
-This attribute is supported only for |memcached| cache clusters.
+This property is supported only for |memcached| cache clusters.
 Possible values: ``single-az``, ``cross-az``.
    * - ``chef_server``
      - |provisioning_server|
    * - ``cluster_name``